-Based on the number of shares of common stock outstanding as of September 30, 2020, upon the completion of this offering, we will have a total of 46,203,381 shares of our common stock outstanding (of which 11,402,037 shares are non-voting common stock), assuming the issuance of 2,500,000 shares of common stock in this offering (of which 291,666 shares are non-voting common stock), which does not contemplate exercise of the underwriters' option to purchase additional shares.
+Based on the number of shares of common stock outstanding as of September 30, 2020, upon the completion of this offering, we will have a total of 45,453,381 shares of our common stock outstanding, assuming the issuance of 1,750,000 shares of common stock in this offering, which does not contemplate exercise of the underwriters' option to purchase additional shares and assuming no issuance of non-voting common stock in connection with this offering.
 Of these outstanding shares, all of the shares of common stock sold in this offering and all 9,573,750 shares of common stock sold by us in our initial public offering will be freely tradable, except that any shares purchased in this offering by our affiliates, as that term is defined in Rule 144 under the Securities Act can only be sold in compliance with the Rule 144 limitations described below or in compliance with the lock-up agreements.